Pitso Mosimane Loses R7.9 Million Legal Battle Against Mamelodi Sundowns

 Judge Mia ruled that the defendants (Mosimane and his agency) must pay R7,912,905 in agent commission fees, along with 7% annual interest accruing from May 10, 2021, until the full amount is paid.

-She continued, “The terms of the agreement clearly favoured him at the time, and he understood both the advantages and the responsibilities that came with it.”
+She continued, “The terms of the agreement clearly favored him at the time, and he understood both the advantages and the responsibilities that came with it.”

-Another key argument presented by the defence was a claim of discrimination.
+Another key argument presented by the defense was a claim of discrimination.
 MT Sports contended that other “white agents” working with the club were not subject to comparable clawback clauses in their contracts.

 Advocate Tembeka Ngcukaitobi SC, who represented the defendants, placed significant emphasis on this matter throughout the extensive hearing held between April 29 and December 5, 2024.